also called B cells. White blood cells that help make antibodies. See also antibody, immune system, white blood cells.

 see benign prostatic hyperplasia.

-a gene which, when damaged (mutated), puts a person at higher risk of developing breast, ovarian, prostate, and other types of cancer, compared to people who do not have the mutation.
+a gene which, when damaged (mutated), puts a person at higher risk of developing breast, ovarian, and some other types of cancer, compared to people who do not have the mutation.
 See also gene, mutation.

-a gene which, when damaged (mutated), puts a person at higher risk of developing breast, ovarian, prostate, and other types of cancer when compared to people who do not have the mutation.
+a gene which, when damaged (mutated), puts a person at higher risk of developing breast, ovarian, and some other types of cancer when compared to people who do not have the mutation.
 See also gene, mutation.

 surgery to increase the size of the breast.
 See also breast implant, mammoplasty.

 surgery to remove a breast cancer and a small margin of normal tissue around the cancer without removing any other part of the breast.
 The lymph nodes under the arm may be removed, and radiation therapy is often given after the surgery.
 This method is also called lumpectomy, segmental excision, limited breast surgery, or tylectomy.
+See also lumpectomy, mastectomy.

 a sac used to increase breast size or restore the shape of a breast after mastectomy (surgical removal of the breast).
 The sac is filled with silicone gel (a synthetic material) or sterile saltwater (saline).
 See also mastectomy, prosthesis.

 surgery that rebuilds the shape of the breast after mastectomy (surgical removal of the breast).
 A breast implant or the woman’s own tissue may be used.
 If desired, the nipple and areola might also be re-created.
 Reconstruction might be done at the time of mastectomy or later, depending on the treatment plan and a woman’s wishes.
 See also implant, mastectomy, prosthesis.